nf-core/airrflow/docs/usage/bulk_tutorial.md

 You can run this tutorial using the Github Codespaces platform.
 Codespaces already has Nextflow and Singularity pre-installed, and it can automatically be used for every nf-core repository.
 To create a Codespace instance for nf-core/airrflow, first click on the button labelled `Code` at the top of [nf-core/airrflow repository](https://github.com/nf-core/airrflow).

 In the dropdown menu, go to the `Codespaces` tab.
-You can create a basic "2-core" Codespace by clicking the `+` icon.
-However, as more CPUs and memories are needed for nf-core/airrflow task, you need to press the `...` sign and choose `+ New with options...`.
+Click the `...` sign, then select `+ New with options...`.

 ![Create Codespaces with options](../images/Create_codespaces.png)

-Afterwards, you will be directed to another page to choose the setting of your platform.
-Select `4-core` for `machine type`, which will give you 4 CPUs, 16GB RAM and 32GB space.
+After that, you’ll be directed to the configuration page.
+Select "4-core" for `machine type`, which will give you 4 CPUs, 16GB RAM and 32GB space.

 ![Chose 4-core](../images/Codespaces_4core.png)

-If you want to know more about Codespaces, check [the Codespaces overview](https://docs.github.com/en/codespaces/about-codespaces/what-are-codespaces) or the Codespaces part in [the Devcontainers overview](https://nf-co.re/docs/tutorials/devcontainer/overview).
+If you want to know more about Codespaces, check [the Codespaces overview](https://docs.github.com/en/codespaces/about-codespaces/what-are-codespaces) or the Codespaces section in nf-core documentation [the Devcontainers overview](https://nf-co.re/docs/tutorials/devcontainer/overview).

+When running this tutorial on your local machine, you'll first have to set up Nextflow and a container engine (Docker or Singularity).

 > [!NOTE]
 > If you want to run this tutorial on your local machine, please refer to [this page](https://nf-co.re/docs/usage/installation) on how to set up Nextflow and a container engine needed to run this pipeline.
 At the moment, nf-core/airrflow does NOT support using conda virtual environments for dependency management, only containers are supported.
 Make sure to [test your setup](https://nf-co.re/docs/usage/introduction#how-to-run-a-pipeline) before running the workflow on actual data.
 To install Docker, follow the [instructions](https://docs.docker.com/engine/install/).
 After installation Docker on Linux, don't forget to check the [post-installation steps](https://docs.docker.com/engine/install/linux-postinstall/).